stevej2608/dash-spa/README.md

 ```
 #### Build the project

-The dash-spa package it available on [pypi](https://pypi.org/project/dash-spa/).
+The dash-spa package is available on [pypi](https://pypi.org/project/dash-spa/).
 If
 needed, to create a local tarball, first change the release version
 in *dash_spa/_version.py*, then: